confluentinc/operator-earlyaccess/rackawareness/README.rst

 Configure Rack Awareness
 =========================

 In this workflow scenario, you'll deploy Confluent Platform to a multi-zone Kubernetes cluster, with Kafka rack awareness configured.

+Each zone will be treated as a rack.
+Kafka brokers will be round-robin scheduled across the zones.
+Each Kafka broker will be configured with it's broker.rack setting to the corresponding zone it's scheduled on.

+Read more about Kafka rack awareness: `Confluent Docs <https://docs.confluent.io/platform/current/kafka/post-deployment.html#balancing-replicas-across-racks>`__.

 ==================================
 Set the current tutorial directory